 A huge defensive structure of walls and bastions embraces Marvão granting it the uniqueness of a medieval village.
 Built for defensive reasons, it is the only Portuguese fort that maintained its strategic value well into to the nineteenth century, presenting a rich historical and military heritage.
 As part of the first defensive line of the Portuguese territory, Marvão participated in all national wars against external enemies.

-Lying in the heart of the Natural Park of Serra de São Mamede it offers an important set of natural habitats and the local residents have a marked rural component.
+Lying in the heart of the Natural Park of Serra de São Mamede, barely untouched by the human presence, it offers an important set of natural habitats.
 The geological diversity of granite, limestone and quartz combined with the altitude and orientation of the area, give rise to the existence of various microclimates which are home to varied fauna and flora.

 The many rural roads that crisscross the municipality of Marvão, offer excellent opportunities for walking, cycling or horse riding.